Inter-Guild Women Networking Event

 The secondary classification requests are immediate.
 There will be no upgrade fees or change in dues.

 Important to note: When you select a secondary classification, this will be your new profile title.
-Prospective employers can search for the primary classification, which will include all secondary classifications OR fine-tune their search for the specific secondary classification.

 If you select VFX Editor as a secondary classification under Assistant Editor, you will NOT be included with the Assistant Editor search results.